Skip to content

 )

-This function ensures that the 'choices' key in the details is a list and attempts to convert any elements in scientific notation to floats.
+This function ensures that the 'choices' key in the details is a list and attempts to convert any elements expressed in scientific notation to floats.
 It also handles the 'default' value, converting it from scientific notation if necessary.

 PARAMETER DESCRIPTION